MediaArea/MediaConch/DesignNarrative.md

 MediaArea has long been an open source native and has an open source business model based on sponsored support (bug correction and feature requests), application support, and branched customization based on an institution's specific needs since 2007.
 Previously existing in a non-business capacity since 2002.

 MediaArea's long term goal is to merge previous open source standalone products designed specifically for broadcasting and memory institutions into its flagship product, MediaInfo.
 These products include the WAV implementation checker, professional metadata editor and fixer BWF MetaEdit; the AVI implementation checker, professional metadata editor and fixer AVI MetaEdit; and the baseband analyzer for quality assurance, QCTools.
 Each piece of aforementioned software, designed by MediaArea, has a strong focus on individual areas of digital preservation based on the specific sponsor’s needs.
 Thanks to our discussions with memory institutions, we strongly believe that an integrated environment for conformance checking is sorely needed in the field.
-By sponsoring the Matroska/FFV1/LPCM + shell/Implementation Checker/Policy Checker/Reporter/Metadata fixer parts of this project, Preforma  plays a major role in the creation of a fully integrated and open source implementation checker.
+By sponsoring the Matroska/FFV1/LPCM + shell/Implementation Checker/Policy Checker/Reporter/Metadata fixer parts of this project, PREFORMA  plays a major role in the creation of a fully integrated and open source implementation checker.

-MediaArea plans to build this stable, integrated solution over the course of the Preforma project phase, which will include the current team investigations of Matroska, FFV1, and LPCM, as well as other Preforma investigations such as TIFF and JPEG-2000.
-This will ensure that proper feedback from Preforma developers and stakeholders is provided in a meaningful timeframe.
-After the Preforma project is completed, MediaArea anticipates offering access to an integrated solution in two ways: as a ready-to-use environment with a subscription business model (SaaS), and as a ready-to-download version of the integrated solution.
+MediaArea plans to build this stable, integrated solution over the course of the PREFORMA project phase, which will include the current team investigations of Matroska, FFV1, and LPCM, as well as other PREFORMA investigations such as TIFF and JPEG-2000.
+This will ensure that proper feedback from PREFORMA developers and stakeholders is provided in a meaningful timeframe.
+After the PREFORMA project is completed, MediaArea anticipates offering access to an integrated solution in two ways: as a ready-to-use environment with a subscription business model (SaaS), and as a ready-to-download version of the integrated solution.
 This is based on MediaArea’s future business model, which consists of a combination of subscriptions and paid punctual support, such as bug corrections and new feature requests.
-With this long term business model approach in mind, MediaArea will be able to continue offering a Preforma-specific version, free of non-Preforma related layers, as a subset of our own integrated solution.
+With this long term business model approach in mind, MediaArea will be able to continue offering a PREFORMA-specific version, free of non-PREFORMA related layers, as a subset of our own integrated solution.

 # Project Management Strategy